openstack-k8s-operators/os-diff/README.md

 ```

-The `ssh_cmd` will be used by os-diff to access via ssh to your TripleO Undercloud/Director host or the host where your cloud is accessible and the podman/docker binary is installed and allowed to interract with the running containers.
+The `ssh_cmd` will be used by os-diff to access your TripleO Undercloud/Director host via SSH, or the host where your cloud is accessible and the podman/docker binary is installed and allowed to interract with the running containers.
 This option could have different form:

 ```